 Wood mantels are budget-friendly and can be installed quickly.
 Custom stone or concrete takes longer and costs more.
 Factor in labor, finishing, and any tech integration.
 Planning helps avoid surprises and ensures your project stays on track.

 Modern styling follows “less is more.”
 Symmetry is optional; balance matters more.
-The mantel itself is the hero, while decor acts as supporting elements.
+The mantel itself is the hero, while decor acts as a supporting element.
 Keep arrangements simple and thoughtful for maximum impact.

 Artwork, small books, or sculptural objects work beautifully on floating shelves.
 Metal surrounds pair well with greenery or minimal candles.
 Stone slabs often look best bare, emphasizing texture and material.
 Play with scale and placement to highlight the mantel’s design.